Title I

 o Facebook page

-o Phone calls home for school wide events and absences.
+o Phone calls home for school-

-o Parent teacher conferences
+o Parent-teacher conferences

 o Progress reports

-O Phone call from principal or teacher
+o Phone call from teacher or

 • Parent to school: